AlexandrPoddubsky/fb-pages-ui/README.md

 fb-pages-ui
 ===========

-UI for a Facebook Page based on public APIs available via the companion NodeJS app at: https://github.com/pherris/fb-pages-api
+UI for a Facebook Page based on public APIs available via the companion NodeJS app at: https://github.com/pherris/fb-pages-api.

+This UI takes posts from your Facebook page and displays them as a web site.
+The posts you make are prioritized higher on the page than shared posts.
+This is done to keep your business specific content at the top of the screen.

 Usage
 ------------------